johnthwong/johnthwong.github.io/index.md

-# Selected Projects in Data Science and Econometrics
+# Projects in Econometrics and Data Science

 ---